 Thursday, August 20, 2015

-THE GIANT 1850 ESPLANADE ERASED THE MEDIEVAL NEIGHBORHOOD AND DILUTES THE CHRISTIAN MESSAGE*
+THE GIANT 1850'S PARVIS ERASED THE MEDIEVAL NEIGHBORHOOD AND DILUTES THE CHRISTIAN MESSAGE*

-*As pointed out in Notre-Dame of Paris by Allan Temko, a classic of 1957, but not often said today.
+*As pointed out in Notre-Dame of Paris by Allan Temko, 1957.

-Located between Saint-Michel and City Hall so at the heart of the military complex — the parvis covers almost two acres.
+Located between Saint-Michel and City Hall so at the heart of the military complex the void of almost two acres was among the first of the transformations.
+Planting foliage around its edges improves it appearance... and camouflages a space built for massing troops.

 # # #